akpmohan07/my-masters/cryptography/exam/QuestionGroupByTopicAndYear.md

 ### **1(a) [5 Marks]**

-“**Block ciphers are usually designed to provide confusion and diffusion.
-Explain what is meant by each of these properties, and give examples of the features of block ciphers which are used to provide them.**”
+“Block ciphers are usually designed to provide confusion and diffusion.
+Explain what is meant by each of these properties, and give examples of the features of block ciphers which are used to provide them.”

 ### **1(b) [10 Marks]**

-“**Compare and contrast the Data Encryption Standard (DES) and the Advanced Encryption Standard (AES) with respect to the following (use diagrams if necessary):
+“Compare and contrast the Data Encryption Standard (DES) and the Advanced Encryption Standard (AES) with respect to the following (use diagrams if necessary):
 • Encryption algorithm
 • Decryption algorithm
 • Block size
 • Key size
 • Number of rounds
-• Robustness against attacks**”
+• Robustness against attacks”

 ### **1(c) [5 Marks]**

-“**Describe how DES and AES provide confusion and diffusion.**”
+“Describe how DES and AES provide confusion and diffusion.”

 ---